CUCyber/constitution/README.md

 # Article XI
+## Dissolution (Distribution of Assets and Intellectual Property)

+Should the organization be dissolved, assets and intellectual property will be donated to Clemson Computing and Information Technology of Clemson University.

+# Article XII
 ## Ratification (Requirements for Adopting This Constitution)

 This constitution is ratified upon a unanimous vote to ratify by at least 6 founding undergraduate members.